foldl/chatllm.cpp/docs/binding.md

 python openai_api.py path/to/deepseekcoder-1.3b.bin /path/to/deepseekcoder-1.3b-base.bin
 ```

-`openai_api.py` uses `model` to select chatting or completion models: for code completion, set `Model name` to something
+`openai_api.py` uses `model` and API path to select chatting or completion models: when `Model name` to something
-either starting with `fim` or ending with `fim`; chatting model is selected for all other `Model name`s.
+either starting with `fim` or ending with `fim`, or API path is ending with `/generate`, code completion model is selected;
+otherwise, chatting model is selected.
 Here is a reference configuration in `twinny`:

 ![](twinny_cfg.png)